-When a pupil's needs mean that provision additional to or different from what is normally available to pupils within the school's own resources is needed, we will write an Individual Support Programme.
-It may sometimes be necessary to draw up a

-Additional Needs Plan.
+When a pupil's needs mean that provision additional to or different from what is normally available to pupils, we will write an Individual Support Programme.
+It may sometimes be necessary to draw up an Additional Needs Plan.
 This draws together information about the child's background, his/ her needs, difficulties, wishes and concerns, together with views of the parent(s)/ carer(s) and the assessments of those professionals involved in supporting the child.
 In these cases, there would usually be involvement from at least one additional agency, such as occupational therapy or speech and language therapy.
-A School-based Plan would usually only be required for children for whom is felt may require an EHC assessment in future.
+An Additional Plan would usually only be required for children for whom is felt may require an EHC assessment in future.